SiliconLabs/wiseconnect-wifi-bt-sdk/readme.md

 - [Release Notes](http://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-release-notes/)

 # SDK Outline
+This release consists of a few SAPI changes over the previous release 2.7.1 for the purpose of building the Wi-Fi Matter solution.
+Please consider this release only for the Matter evaluation.
 The WiSeConnect SDK contains the following files and folders.

 ```
   +--examples